abhiramasonny/jaithon/README.md

 jaithon
 ```

-4. OPTIONAL: Write the code to be compiled/interpreted, including array declarations, variable assignments, and print statements to the file called jaithon.jai.
-the jaithon.jai file is the file that the interpreter reads from.
-It by default has test cases.
+4. Create a new file with the .jai extension, then write code in the JAI language.
-5. Execute the compiler/interpreter with *filename* **in this case jaithon** as input.
+5. Execute the compiler/interpreter with *filename* as input.
 6. The output will be displayed, showing the results of any print statements or errors encountered during execution.